 The Offer was made through the Book Building Process in accordance with Regulation 6(1) of the SEBI ICDR Regulations wherein not more than 50% of the Offer was allocated on a proportionate basis to QIBs, provided that our Company and the Selling Shareholders, in consultation with the BRLMs, allocated 60% of the QIB Portion to Anchor Investors on a discretionary basis in accordance with the SEBI ICDR Regulations, of which one-third was reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Allocation Price.
 In the event of undersubscription, or non-allocation in the Anchor Investor Portion, the balance Equity Shares was added to the QIB Portion.
-Further, 5% of the net QIB Portion (excluding the Anchor Investor Portion) was made available for allocation on a proportionate basis to all QIBs (other than Anchor Investors), including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
-Further, not less than 15% of the Offer was made available for allocation on a proportionate basis to which (a) one third of such portion shall be reserved for applicants with application size of more than ₹200,000 and up to ₹1 million; and (b) two third of such portion was reserved for applicants with application size of more than ₹1 million, provided that the unsubscribed portion in either of such sub-categories may be allocated to applicants in the other sub-category of Non-Institutional Bidders and not less than 35% of the Offer was made available for allocation to Retail Individual Investors in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the Offer Price.
+Further, 5% of the net QIB Portion (excluding the Anchor Investor Portion) was made available for allocation on a proportionate basis only to Mutual Funds, and the remainder of the QIB Portion was made available for allocation on a proportionate basis to all QIBs (other than Anchor Investors), including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
+Further, not less than 15% of the Offer was made available for allocation on a proportionate basis to Non-Institutional Investors of which (a) one third of such portion shall be reserved for applicants with application size of more than ₹200,000 and up to ₹1 million; and (b) two third of such portion was reserved for applicants with application size of more than ₹1 million, provided that the unsubscribed portion in either of such sub-categories may be allocated to applicants in the other sub-category of Non-Institutional Bidders and not less than 35% of the Offer was made available for allocation to Retail Individual Investors in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the Offer Price.

-In accordance with the Red Herring Prospectus, a Fresh Issue of up to 30,125,000 million and an Offer for Sale was made for up to 33,125,000 Equity Shares.
-Subsequently the Fresh Issue has been reduced to approximately 540.00 million and the Offer for Sale has been reduced to 21,222,431 Equity Shares.
+In accordance with the Red Herring Prospectus, a Fresh Issue of up to ₹600.00 million and an Offer for Sale was made for up to 33,125,000 Equity Shares.
+Subsequently the Fresh Issue has been reduced to approximately ₹540.00 million and the Offer for Sale has been reduced to 21,222,431 Equity Shares.
 Further, please note that only for the purposes of calculating the QIB Portion, for compliance with Regulation 32(1) of the SEBI ICDR Regulations, the Offer shall be considered as under the Red Herring Prospectus.